Iniya (film)

-Iniya (ಇನಿಯ) is a 2009 Indian Kannada-language film directed by Mahesh, starring Balaji, Pooja Gandhi, Urvashi, Lokanath and Jai Jagadish in lead roles.
+Iniya (ಇನಿಯ) is a 2009 Indian Kannada-language romantic family drama film directed by Mahesh, starring Balaji and Pooja Gandhi.

 Plot

 The tale begins with Balu who is part of a big joint family and as expected, the head of the family is quite strict.
 His life takes a turn when Janaki enters his home as Balu's cousin is getting married.
 The pretty Janaki is always noisy, bubbly and has the habit of chatting away.
 In no time, Balu and Janaki tend to cross swords and their hatred for each other soon draws them closer and they fall in love.
 However, in one instance, Balu saves Janaki from the hands of goons when he goes to the city.
 But then, a case is filed against him and he lands up in jail.
 When he comes out, he discovers that Janaki has already got married.